-First, with respect to implementation fidelity, data collected in three classrooms during all observation periods yielded an average fidelity score of 91.3% (range 77%-100%).
-Correspondingly high fidelity (85% or above) had been reported in prior studies assessing the CW-FIT implementation in elementary classrooms (Caldarella, Williams, Hansen, & Wills, 2015; Kamps, Wills, Dawson-Bannister, Kottwitz, Hansen, & Fleming, 2015; Wills et al., 2014; Wills, Kamps, Fleming, & Hansen, 2016).
+above) had been reported in prior studies assessing the CW-FIT implementation in elementary classrooms (Caldarella, Williams, Hansen, & Wills, 2015; Kamps et al., 2015; Wills, Kamps, Fleming, & Hansen, 2016; Wills et al., 2014).

-Second, regarding observed changes in teachers' praise and reprimand frequencies, two of the three teachers demonstrated a marked increase in praise statements during the intervention phases compared to baseline conditions.
-Considering the concurrent decrease in reprimands, an inverse relationship between praise and reprimand frequencies was noted, results comparing favorably with the longitudinal effects achieved by Kamps, Wills et al. (2015).
-The exception was Teacher 2's praise to reprimand ratio during the second intervention phase, with a pattern similar to pre-intervention conditions.
+Second, regarding observed changes in teachers' praise and reprimand frequencies, two of the three teachers demonstrated a marked increase in praise statements during the intervention phases compared with baseline conditions.
+Considering the concurrent decrease in reprimands, an inverse relationship between praise and reprimand frequencies was noted, results comparing favorably with the longitudinal effects achieved by Kamps, Wills, et al. (2015).
+The exception was Teacher 2's praise to reprimand ratio during the second intervention phase, with a pattern similar to preintervention conditions.
 However, despite the teacher's decrease in praise statements and increase in reprimands, students' on-task percentages remained high.

-Third, although on-task behavior during CW-FIT MS sessions varied across classrooms, the average improvement was greater than 20%, similar to findings achieved earlier in elementary schools (Kamps et al., 2011; Kamps, Wills et al., 2015).
+Third, although on-task behavior during CW-FIT MS sessions varied across classrooms, the average improvement was greater than 20%, similar to findings achieved earlier in elementary schools (Kamps et al., 2011; Kamps, Wills, et al., 2015).
 Data for classroom 1 showed an upward trend during baseline before intervention began, making the results less convincing for this class.
-The improvements for individual students nominated as particularly atrisk for externalizing behaviors was also similar to prior studies of CW-FIT in elementary schools (Weeden, Wills, Kottwitz, & Kamps, 2016; Wills et al., 2016).
-All of these students improved their on-task behavior, with average improvements ranging from 13% to 42%, although functional changes in Results for Students 1, 2, 4, and 5 were less compelling based on variability, data overlap, and, for Student 4, delay in effect upon condition changes along with the downward trend of the final intervention data.
+The improvements for individual students nominated as particularly at risk for externalizing behaviors was also similar to prior studies of CW-FIT in elementary schools (Weeden, Wills, Kottwitz, & Kamps, 2016; Wills et al., 2016).
+All of these students improved their on-task behavior, with average improvements ranging from 13% to 42%, although functional changes in results for Students 1, 2, 4, and 5 were less compelling based on variability, data overlap, and, for Student 4, delay in effect upon condition changes along with the downward trend of the final intervention data.
 These four students might have benefited from Tier 2 supports, which were not the focus of the present study.

-Finally, concerning social validity, results of the 5-item rating scale were positive, indicating that all teachers responded very true or mostly true to all five questions.
+Finally, concerning social validity, results of the fiveitem rating scale were positive, indicating that all teachers responded very true or mostly true to all five questions.
 These data and responses to the open-ended questions suggested that participating teachers viewed the implementation of CW-FIT MS as a positive experience, which they would consider repeating.
-Student responses were also positive, with over 90% indicating they liked participating in CW- FIT MS and thought the intervention helped them complete their assignments.
-These results corroborate findings of earlier studies conducted in elementary schools (Caldarella et al., 2015; Kamps, Wills et al., 2015; Wills et al., 2016).
-For example, Kamps, Wills et al. (2015) noted that teacher participants liked the training, rated the intervention highly acceptable, and found it helpful in improving student behavior.
+Student responses were also positive, with more than 90% indicating they liked participating in CW-FIT MS and thought the intervention helped them complete their assignments.
+These results corroborate findings of earlier studies conducted in elementary schools (Caldarella et al., 2015; Kamps, Wills, et al., 2015; Wills et al., 2016).
+For example, Kamps, Wills, et al. (2015) noted that teacher participants liked the training, rated the intervention highly acceptable, and found it helpful in improving student behavior.